MicahSphelele/phonecodepicker/README.md

    ##### Using os theme support
    Use `setIsSupportOSTheme(true)` method.

    |    When OS is in dark mode

    ----------------------------------
    | <img src="https://github.com/MicahSphelele/android-utils/blob/master/pics/phonepicker/dialg_dark.jpg" width="250" height="500">

+   ### More about features
+    * Should you feel that you need more info about the features please ref : [**CountryCodePicker**](https://github.com/joielechong/CountryCodePicker/)

+ ### For DexGuard users
+If your project is obfuscated with DexGuard you may need to add the following line to the DexGuard configuration:

+      -keepresourcefiles assets/io/michaelrocks/libphonenumber/android/**

+This is because this library use [libphonenumber-android](https://github.com/MichaelRocks/libphonenumber-android)